raspberrypilearning/rpg/en/step_4.md

 --- /task ---

 If the player enters a room with a monster in, the game ends.
-Test out your code by going into the kitchen, which now contains a monster.
+Test out your code by going into the Kitchen, which now contains a monster.

 --- task ---
 Click **Stop** then click **Run** and type `go south`.